'SNL' ponders prison for Lori Loughlin, Avenatti, Tekashi 6ix9ine

 News segment "Weekend Update" had more fun with Assange's arrest this week at the Ecuadorian Embassy in London.

 President Trump said, "I know nothing about WikiLeaks."
-But during his campaign for president he trumpeted the Wikileaks' exposure of emails hacked from the campaign of opponent Hillary Clinton.
+But during his campaign for president he trumpeted the Wikileaks' exposure of hacked emails from Hillary Clinton's campaign.

 "You’re more obsessed with Wikileaks than this audience is with BTS," said "Weekend Update" co-host Colin Jost, referring to the night's musical guest, a K-pop act with rabid fans.